Ghostkeeper/Luna/README.md

 # Luna
-Converter application to prepare images for a laser cutter
+This is an application that facilitates recoding from one encoding to another.
+Work in progress, of course.